BANGAUTOGLASS

 This is a question we hear regularly, and the answer depends on your specific policy.
 Comprehensive auto insurance policies typically cover windshield replacement, and many insurers now recognize ADAS calibration as a necessary part of that repair — meaning it may be included in the covered scope of work.
 However, coverage varies widely by insurer and policy type, and nothing should be assumed without verifying with your carrier.

 If you haven't already started a claim, Bang AutoGlass can assist you with the claim process — walking you through the steps and helping ensure that calibration is included in the damage documentation from the beginning.
-We don't file the claim on your behalf, but we can help make sure you go into it prepared and informed.
+We help you with the insurance claim from start to finish and make the process as smooth as possible.

 When speaking with your insurer, it's worth specifically asking whether ADAS calibration is included in the claim, especially for a vehicle like the LaCrosse where recalibration is OEM-required and directly tied to the safety systems.
 Having that documentation upfront avoids complications later.